ORDS REST-Enabled SQL Service: How to Customize Response Format (Complete Guide)

 }

-You can see that there’s a lot of insights in the response, sometimes based on your requirements you would want to limit what’s in the response, well ResponseFormat is the answer!
+Notice something?
+You can see that there's a lot of information in the response.
+Sometimes, based on your requirements, you would want to limit what's in the response.
+Well, responseFormat is the answer!

-Here are all the responseFormat fields that you can use!
+Here are all the responseFormat fields that you can use to customize your response:

 responseFormat.numberAsString Determines whether numeric values in resultSet.item node should be returned as strings